If you’re struggling to pay your Duke Energy bill, help is available! We found ways you can lower your bill and save on your energy bill!

 The Duke Energy winter care program might be able to help you pay your bill if you are unable to in the winter months.
 The program helps those who have high bills during the cold months and those who need help paying their bill due to weather-related reasons.
 The program only operates when funds are available.

 Kentucky’s LIHEAP helps families and individuals that might have trouble paying their bills.
 The program applies the amount you are qualified for directly to your bill.
-You must apply for the program through an assistance office or online.
+You can apply for the program through an assistance office or online.

 Do you want to lower your energy bills for good?
 It might be as simple as upgrading your home to make it more energy efficient.
 You can do this for free with the Kentucky weatherization assistance program.
-The program might pay for additional insulation as well as other options to help you save money on your energy bills.
+The program might pay for additional insulation as well as other upgrades to help you save money on your energy bills.

 Florida Duke Energy customers can get help.